Guidelines for submitting articles to Los Alcazares Today

 The quality of the installations and cleanliness are impressive, including sunbed, hammock and sunshade hire, toilets, bins and recycling points, adapted toilets for those with disabilities, footwashes, changing rooms adapted for disabled use, bathing seats for disabled use, lifeguard and mediacal auxiliary service, assistance for disabled bathers, and wooden walkways onto the sand to facilitate access.

-Safety precautions at Mar Menor beaches
+Safety precautions for Mar Menor beaches

 Most of the Mar Menor beaches have very gently sloping shelves, meaning that bathers can walk a considerable distance from the shore and still only be waist high in the water.
-These shore fringes are also very warm, heating up more than the deeper water and the Mediterranean , particularly during the hot summer months.
+These shore fringes are also very warm, heating up more than the deeper water and the Mediterranean, particularly during the hot summer months.